How to Manage a Grant

 4. Monitor Your Spending

 Take stock of your organizational capacity.
-In your grant proposal writing process, confirm whether you have the bandwidth to deliver on the activities, budget, and timeline.
+When writing your grant proposals, confirm whether you have the bandwidth to deliver on the activities, budget, and timeline.
 Consider whether you may have to hire new team members and whether you’ve accounted for all necessary costs needed to carry out the proposed activities.

 During the application process, one of the most significant mistakes you can make is underestimating the costs your agency or organization needs to appear more favorable to grantors.
 Ultimately, this can create stress about stretching your budget and your ability to deliver the planned activities in the required time frame.